 Creating a termination letter format in Word doesn’t have to be intimidating.
 Adhering to the aforementioned steps and guidelines will help you create a termination letter that is clear, professional, and compliant with legal requirements.
 Remember, the goal is to communicate effectively while maintaining respect and dignity for the departing employee.

-Following to these principles will ensure that your termination letter serves its immediate purpose and contributes to a fair and transparent termination process.
+Following these principles will ensure that your termination letter serves its immediate purpose and contributes to a fair and transparent termination process.